Mission

 - to foster a culture of community contributions by ignoring issues and focusing on community PRs first.

-- recognizing a hiring cultural misfit, we take the most pride in delivering a great product, delivering a specific outcome, issue signals that this outcome isn't reached, and challenge us in finding a good enough solution that yields better outcomes.
+- Recognizing a hiring cultural misfit, we take the most pride in delivering a great product, delivering a specific outcome, signaling that this outcome isn't reached, and challenging us to find a good enough solution that yields better outcomes.

 - to recognize that having this many open issues is OK.